-So, I went back to hubby, he forgave me, and I plotted my escape, which came in 1969.
+So, I went back to hubby, who forgave me, while I secretly plotted my escape—which came in 1969.
 I told Rick that I was going to visit my mother in So Cal.
 I packed as much as I could in suitcases, boarded a plane and never looked back.
 As I write this, the song “I’m Leaving on a Jet Plane,” by Peter, Paul, and Mary is running through my head.
-I enrolled in college, got a job, and began a new life.
+I enrolled in college, found a job, got a divorce, and began a new life.
 Well, maybe it was much the same, but with different slogans.

 The whole Hippie experience was freeing and transformative.
 However, in hindsight, there was no way it was going to make the huge difference in society that we had hoped.
 Many of those idealistic, starry-eyed youth grew up to become bankers, brokers, and politicians.
 Many died of drug abuse, untreated disease, suicide, and other things that came along with the rampant pie-in-the-sky attitudes accompanied by emotional dysfunction.
 Others grew up to work for the betterment of us humans by fighting for women’s rights, civil liberties, and more.
 So, I guess it was the beginning of many good things, but we were so naive, thinking that we could create a Utopian society of fairness and peace, where common sense and human decency would rule over greed an corruption.

 Does all that sound familiar?
-In the twenty-first century, the world is again in a struggling attempt for the “people” to change things—for the people’s voices to be heard and heeded about corruption, greed, and cruelty.
+In the early twenty-first century, the world again gathered together to to change things—for the people’s voices to be heard and heeded about corruption, greed, and cruelty.
 In 2012, thousands upon thousands took to the streets worldwide, demanding change.
 Those who wanted status quo fought back with violence and force.
 Ah, it brings me back.
 Being the eternal hippie that I’ve been told I am—even through my attempts to leave that behind—I’d hoped that this time, there would be a difference.
 Maybe this time, real laws would be passed to keep greed and corruption in check and that the tide of the “rich get richer and the poor get poorer” would be stemmed.

 Don’t misunderstand my meaning though, I am all for people working toward abundance, being successful, and having as much money as they earn.
 I am, however, dead against corrupted, greedy practices in order to achieve that success.
-I am against the flat out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same underhanded practices.
-This new uprising wasn’t about poor people wanting to grab a piece of the pie.
+I am against the flat-out deception, and manipulation that attempts to keep the common folk from rising to success without resorting to the same underhanded practices.
+The recent uprisings weren’t about poor people wanting to grab a piece of the pie.
 Many wealthy people were in the streets protesting, or broadcasting their support.
-Michael Moore, Keith Olbermann, Natalie Portman, David Crosby and Graham Nash to name a few.
+Michael Moore, Keith Olbermann, Natalie Portman, David Crosby, and Graham Nash, to name a few.
 So, even though the tie-die, faded jeans, headbands, beads, and flower power are different, maybe the turmoil and uprisings in the twenty-first century will make a better future possible.

 Well, just listen to me.
 I guess the hippie is still there.